Wild camping lets you see the outdoors in ways and at times that few others do

 Further reading:

 This article from The Great Outdoors Magazine is a useful one for beginners and answers the most common questions such as, Is it legal?
 Is it safe?
-And what if I ned teh toilet for a number two? 🙂 View the article: Beginner Wild Camping questions answered
+And what if I need the toilet for a number two? 🙂 View the article: Beginner Wild Camping questions answered

 Wild Camping spots ideas:

-If all of this has made you want to try out a spot of wild camping – then here is a popular lake district wild camping spot that is no secret really so I’m happy to share.
-However, you’ll soon find that the best camping spots are the ones you discover for yourself 🙂
+If all of this has made you want to try out a spot of wild camping – then below is a link to a popular lake district wild camping spot at Angle Tarn that is no secret really so I’m happy to share.
+The walk is uphill – but not too taxing… And there may be others around which might make you feel safer?
+However, you’ll soon find that the best camping spots are the ones you discover for yourself!

 BLOG POST BY STUART HODGSON